Connection Retry and Fallback Behaviors

 If any step fails, the entire attempt is considered a failure.
 Notecard will automatically retry its Wi-Fi connection or fallback depending on the Notecard in use:

-- If using a Notecard WiFi with a paired Starnote, after two consecutive failures it will proceed to attempt a satellite connection.
+- If using Notecard WiFi paired with a Starnote, and the device is configured to fallback to NTN, then after two consecutive failures it will proceed to attempt a satellite/NTN connection.

 LoRa